-Let me tell you how I de-stressed some of my mealtimes.
-Because I actually enjoy cooking on the weekend when I have time to spend in the kitchen, I decided to take advantage of that and do some big-batch cooking on Saturday or Sunday or both.
-Then I can freeze lunch or dinner portions that can be pulled out at the last minute for heating and eating.
-Here is what I have learned as I have put this meals in minutes process in place at my house.
+Here's one solution to take the stress out of planning and making meals.
+Think about cooking on the weekend when you might have more time to spend in the kitchen.
+Take advantage of that time, and do some big-batch cooking on Saturday or Sunday.
+Then freeze lunch or dinner portions that can be pulled out at the last minute for heating and eating.

 Vegetarian 15 Bean Chili

-- Once you have chosen your recipes, make a shopping list and head to the grocery store.
-There is nothing more frustrating than beginning the food preparation, only to find you are missing some key ingredients.
+Once you’ve chosen your recipes, make a shopping list and head to the grocery store.
+There’s nothing more frustrating than beginning the food preparation, only to find you’re missing some key ingredients.
 Don’t forget to add containers to your list if you need them.